pellcorp/creality-wiki/docs/config_overrides.md

 The `/usr/data/pellcorp-overrides` stores custom cfg and conf files as well as customisations you have made to some of the core config files such as printer.cfg.

-The following core config files can have overrides saved for them, please note that except for printer.cfg, fan_control.cfg and moonraker.conf no config files support adding and deleting sections, no support is provided to edit gcode_macro `gcode` values.
-Except for printer.cfg, fan_control.cfg and moonraker.conf you also cannot add or delete values from existing sections, only change existing values.
+The following core config files can have overrides saved for them:

 - printer.cfg
 - sensorless.cfg